xline-kv/Xline/README.md

 It's easy to tell Xline has a better performance than Etcd in a geo-distributed multi-cluster environment.

+## Xline client

+Read the document [README.md](xline-client/README.md) for more details about the Xline client SDK.
+Read the document [README.md](xlinectl/README.md) for more details about the Xline client command line tool.

 ## Quick Start

 Read the document [QUICK_START.md](doc/quick-start/README.md) for more details.